ARE MODERN YOUTH TURNED OFF TO MISSIONS?

 My wife and I are seated next to Frank and Marie Drown, who were engaged in the 1956 attempt to reach

 the Aucas of Ecuador with the gospel.
-Five of their colleagues died in that mission, but the Auca church is thriving today!
+Five of their missionary colleagues died in that mission, but the Auca church is thriving today!

-are now likely college graduates or perhaps missionaries!
+are now college graduates and perhaps missionaries!

 Ralph & Verna Harvey